dls-controls/ethercatUtil/README.md

 Adding a new module
 -------------------

-The steps are hopefully quite simple, assuming this device is a standard fixed-purpose module:
+The steps are hopefully quite simple for a standard fixed-purpose module:

 * Identify type of module from the types above
 * Add a class instance in the appropriate builder Python file